katelyn-zhao/lol-dragon-analysis/README.md

 ## Overview

 A comprehensive data science project completed for DSC80 at UCSD.
 The project encompasses all components of statistical analysis, starting with exploratory data analysis, followed by hypothesis testing and prediction models.
-The primary focus of this project is to analyse the relationships between in game neutral objectives and game outcome.
+The primary focus of this project is to analyse the relationships between in game neutral objectives (specifically Dragons) and game outcome.

 ## Introduction